monarc-project/stats-service/docs/api-v1.rst

 Authentication
 --------------

-The authentication can be disabled via the configuration file by setting the value of ``API_KEY_AUTHENTICATION`` to ``False``.

-For clarity in the following documentation we will ignore the authentication.

 When the authentication is enabled, the client must send a token in the headers of the request with the key ``X-API-KEY``.
 Here is an example: